arve0/master/thesis.md

 - Segment the image with Otsu threshold.
 - Widen segments by dilation (make sure segmentation connects lines).
-- Selects circles in the segmented image by circle score.
+- Selects circles in the segmented image by a circle score.
 - Remove everything outside selected circles.

 The circle score was calculated as shown in [@lst:circle-score].